PaperStoryTTRPG/homebrew/techniques/elive_assorted_tech_traits.md

 > The user attempts to remove certain targets from the field (Including themselves), even if they are not properly subdued yet.
 > If this is attempted on non-willing targets, it automatically requires an extra grade of success for every 5 HP they still have, but should it succeed, you may assign any extra grades of success to another target that would now be in range to attempt to remove them as well, up to a maximum of [X] targets.
 >
-> Enemy targets who leave combat this way do not count to potential rewards (Star Points, Coins, Items, # of Enemies KO’ed statistics).
+> Enemy targets who leave combat this way do not count to potential rewards (Star Points, Coins, Items, # of Enemies KO'ed statistics).
 >
 > Depending on how this check is executed narratively, the technique may allow for the targets to travel a certain distance without needing to worry about checks (Such as back to a previously known safe location).